 Each applicant must complete and submit this information.
-An applicant that expends any funds for lobbying activities is to provide all of the information requested on the form Disclosure of Lobbying Activities (SF-LLL) posted at https://ojp.gov/funding/Apply/Resources/Disclosure.pdf.
-An applicant that does not expend a.
-Applicant Disclosure of Pending Applications
+An applicant that expends any funds for lobbying activities is to provide all of the information requested on the form Disclosure of Lobbying Activities (SF-LLL) posted at https://oip.gov/funding/Apply/Resources/Disclosure.pdf.
+An applicant that does not expend any funds for lobbying activities is to enter "N/A" in the text boxes for item 10 ("a.
+Name and Address of Lobbying Registrant" and "b.
+Individuals Performing Services").

+9. Applicant Disclosure of Pending Applications